GitHub-Insight-ANZ-Lab/copilot-lab-music-store-csharp-console/completed/README.md

 ## Running in Codespaces

-You can also use Codespaces to run the project in the cloud.
+You can also run this project in the cloud using GitHub Codespaces.

-1. Fork this repository to your GitHub account.
+1. Fork this repository to your GitHub account by clicking the "Fork" button at the top right of the repository page.
-2. Click on the "Open in Codespaces" button at the top of the repository.
+2. Once forked, click on the "Open in Codespaces" button at the top of your repository page to launch a new Codespace.

+This will set up a cloud-based development environment where you can run and test the project without needing to install anything locally.